ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ### Validators

-We build a custom validation process.
+`WeatherForecastEditorContext` uses a custom validation process.
 It's not rocket science and once you understand the principles it very flexible.

 Skip down to the next section to see an implementation first before coming back to the the abstract `Validator` class.
 It will make more sense.